strika/gof-benchmark/README.md

 Elixir | Every cell update in a separate process | 2,455,931 Elixir | Every column in a separate process | 158,204 Ruby | | 87,656
+JavaScript | Firefox, not in VM | 5,737